wintvelt/blob-images-frontend-NEW/README.md

 ### How AUTH works
 Every protected page needs
-- `export ... getServerSideProps` to check server side if the user is authenticated
+- `export ... getServerSideProps` to check server side if the user is authenticated, and to pass any user info to pageProps
 - in the default export function:
     - a call in `useEffect` to `redirectUnAuth(pathname)` to catch client side navigation to protected page too, and navigate to login page if needed
 - conditional rendering of the content